Are You Listening To You Inner Compass Or Not?

 Even the most intuitive person can miss the obvious signs their inner compass is trying to tell them.

-As an empath, I would constantly over identify with other’s emotions and other people’s life challenges.
+As an empath, I would constantly over-identify with other’s emotions and other people’s life challenges.
 In-fact I thought everyone experienced this and it wasn’t until my late twenties that I started to realise that this was the traits of a sensitive, an empath and not something most people experienced on a daily basis.

 Many times my inner guidance saved me from the most potentially awful situations and other times I didn’t follow my inner guidance and wished I had.

 When I was only 18, my bosses would send me around to a friend who they did some work with.
-This man made very uncomfortable and I would dread going around on errands, a later situation arose when my work colleagues insisted this person take me back home after a late event, I quickly found myself in a frightening situation and managed to talk my way out of it, but years later I was informed by someone who knew this man that he was highly dangerous and had went missing and was wanted by the police for suspected murder.
-I remember how many people insisted around me that I was being silly but something was guiding me to avoid this person at all cost.
+This man made very uncomfortable and I would dread going around on errands, a later situation arose when my work colleagues insisted this person take me back home after a late event, I quickly found myself in a frightening situation and managed to talk my way out of it, but years later I was informed by someone who knew this man that he was highly dangerous and had gone missing and was wanted by the police for suspected murder.
+I remember how many people around me insisted that I was being silly but something was guiding me to avoid this person at all cost.

 We can find our self in many situations in our life where we feel our inner compass is moving us away from situations or moving us forward towards something and it isn’t always easy to trust as our logic mind comes into play.